Smaity012/PG-Booking-System/README.md

 ## Credits

 - Built with [Django](https://www.djangoproject.com/) and [Bootstrap 4](https://getbootstrap.com/).
-- Thanks to [Contributor Name] for their contributions.
+- Thanks to Sourav , Prabal , Arghya for their contributions.